Best Routes for Trekking in Nepal

 Key Highlights

-• Thorong La Pass: Crossing this high mountain pass is one of the trek's most challenging and rewarding experiences, offering dramatic views.
+• Thorong La Pass: Crossing this high pass is a significant achievement and offers spectacular views of the Annapurna range and the Mustang region.

 Langtang Valley